matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 This construction may not be final and I'll continue to work on it for better UX and guarantees.
 Everyone is welcome to find the weak spots and errors in this construction so at the end of the day it can become correct and final!

+Orignal Plasma philosophy by Vitalik Buterin and Joseph Poon, [here](https://plasma.io)

 Special thanks to [josojo](https://ethresear.ch/u/josojo) for an inspiration!

 ### Authors

 - Alex Vlasov, alex.m.vlasov@gmail.com
+- Konstantin Panarin